 By the mid 1870’s the Dickinson Family fortunes began to decline.
 The milling complex suffered a loss in 1879 when the carding mill was destroyed by fire, Dickinson did not re-build as he had a hard time re-paying his existing debts and mortgage payments.

-With his finances in disarray Dickinson entered politics in 1882.
-He was elected to the riding of Russell.
-He was then elected Mayor of Ottawa from 1864 – 1866.
+With his finances in disarray Dickinson re-entered politics.
+He was elected as the Member of Parliament for the riding of Russell in 1882.
+Dickinson had previously been elected Mayor of Ottawa in 1864.
 Dickinson served for three terms and stood for the Municipal Reform Association of Ottawa, an organization made up of business interests such as the Board of Trade and the Ottawa Association of Lumber Manufacturers.
 Under his leadership, the Ottawa City Passenger Railway was incorporated.
 It was the first public transit system in the city consisting of horse-drawn tramcars on iron rails.
 Dickinson also had the satisfaction of seeing Confederation accomplished and Ottawa confirmed as the capital of the new dominion of Canada.

 In 1887 the sawmill was also destroyed by fire and Dickinson could not afford to rebuild.
 He did however rebuild the bung, plug, and spile mill as a separate building in 1888 which was powered by a turbine located across the river in the flour mill.